micleners/gatsby-contentful/README.md

 ![create content model](https://res.cloudinary.com/meta-lark-design/image/upload/c_scale,w_0.5/v1570398343/mike-portfolio/gatsby-contentful-netlify/6-create-content-model.png)

 You'll notice a button to the side to "(+) Add Field".
 Fields act as data entries on your model and can be of a variety of types.
+The fields associated with our blog that we'll be creating are:

+1. Title (short text)
+2. Body (long text)
+3. Image (media)
+4. Tags (short text, list) *
+5. Slug (short text, slug, unique, required) *

+Go ahead and try to make a few fields on your own.
+Images of configuring them are shown below. \*The last two fields have special settings so pay close attention to them.

+## Creating Model Fields

 - Click on **Add Field** start adding fields to your model.
 - Select **Text** for your first field.

 ![chose text field](https://res.cloudinary.com/meta-lark-design/image/upload/c_scale,w_0.5/v1570398343/mike-portfolio/gatsby-contentful-netlify/7-field-options.png)

--Put Title as its name, leave it as a short text and click create.
+- Put Title as its name, leave it as a short text and click create.

 ![create title field](https://res.cloudinary.com/meta-lark-design/image/upload/c_scale,w_0.5/v1570398343/mike-portfolio/gatsby-contentful-netlify/8-title-text.png)